Arkéa Ultim Challenge: South Atlantic and Indian Ocean

 The trimaran Maxi Edmond de Rothschild, skippered by Charles Caudrelier before the start of the race.

 Caudrelier rounded Cape Leeuwin on 26 January in a record time of 18 days 5 hours and 44 minutes, more than two days ahead of Thomas Coville, who finished second in the race.
 Behind him, Armel Le Cleac'h was gradually catching up with Coville and was 301 miles behind the latter when he rounded Cape Leeuwin on 30 January.
 At the same time, Anthony Marchand and Éric Péron began their crossing of the Indian Ocean, having both set sail from the port of Cape Town.

 While sailing along the south of Australia, Armel Le Cleac'h was forced to sail around a depression that took him through the Bass Strait between Tasmania and Australia.
-However, he took ^{2nd} place in the standings by overtaking Thomas Coville who was stopped at the port of Hobart.
+However, he took 2nd place in the standings by overtaking Thomas Coville who was stopped at the port of Hobart.
 In the following days, Le Cleac'h rounded New Zealand to the north, an atypical but necessary route to avoid the depression passing through the south of the country.
 After passing Point Nemo, Charles Caudrelier was forced to slow down from 2 February, 1,500 miles from Cape Horn, in order to let two strong depressions pass, with winds of 50 to 70 knots.
 Despite this setback, he maintained a comfortable lead over Le Cleac'h and Coville, who were also under pressure from an unfavourable weather system.

 Back up the Atlantic

 Charles Caudrelier was first to round Cape Horn and return to the Atlantic Ocean after 30 days of racing.
-He was followed by Armel le Cléac'h and Thomas Coville who passed the milestone on the 34^{th} and 35^{th} day of the race respectively.
+He was followed by Armel le Cléac'h and Thomas Coville who passed the milestone on the 34th and 35th day of the race respectively.

 On his way up the South Atlantic, while sailing downwind along the coast of Argentina in favourable conditions, Le Cleac'h suffered double damage, first to his port rudder and then to the central rudder, making it impossible to continue the race.
 He decided to make a stopover in Rio de Janeiro, his second of the race, allowing Thomas Coville to regain second place, while Anthony Marchand and Eric Péron continued their crossing of the Pacific.
 On his return to the race, 48 hours after the start of his stopover, Le Cléac'h was 500 miles behind Coville, who was continuing her course towards the Doldrums.

-On the ^{44th} day of the race, while Charles Caudrelier was still in first place with a comfortable lead, he and his team decided to make a technical stop in the Azores in order to let a depression pass through, generating seas with waves 8 to 9 metres high, as he had already done on the approach to Cape Horn.
+On the 44th day of the race, while Charles Caudrelier was still in first place with a comfortable lead, he and his team decided to make a technical stop in the Azores in order to let a depression pass through, generating seas with waves 8 to 9 metres high, as he had already done on the approach to Cape Horn.
 He set sail again after a three-day stopover on 24 February, 1,500 miles ahead of Thomas Coville.

-On the 50^{th} day of racing, Charles Caudrelier crossed the finish line in the lead with a comfortable lead despite his stop in the Azores.
+On the 50th day of racing, Charles Caudrelier crossed the finish line in the lead with a comfortable lead despite his stop in the Azores.